-- 1. The General Rules for Flag Football will remain unchanged for the Fall 2013 and Fall 2014 season. - 2.
-In cases not specifically covered by these rules, the National Football League's Air It Out Flag Football rules will govern play. - 3.
+- 1. In cases not specifically covered by these rules, the National Football League's Air It Out Flag Football rules will govern play. - 2.
 Special Olympics Flag Football is a limited-contact sport.
-In all aspects of Special Olympics Flag Football, rulings shall be made with player safety as the primary consideration. - a.
-Each team must have a minimum of ONE coach who has attended a Flag Football Coaches Certified Training School on its sideline. - 4.
-Protests will only be considered for rule infractions (not for referee judgments). - 5.
-The games rules committee shall make all final judgments. - 6.
-Teams must play a minimum of two (documented) games against other Special Olympics teams prior to registration for State competition.
+In all aspects of Special Olympics Flag Football, rulings shall be made with player safety as the primary consideration. - 3.
+Protests will only be considered for rule infractions (not for referee judgments). - 4.
+The games rules committee shall make all final judgments. - Teams must play a minimum of two (documented) games against other Special Olympics teams prior to registration for State competition.
 The team roster must remain the same for the two qualifying games and State competition.
 Teams that modify their rosters will forfeit all games.
 Qualifying games must be played against other teams with an Intent to Play form on file.
 One game must be played against a team from another Agency.
 Forfeited games do not count toward the scrimmage requirement.